ErikHogberg/5sd068-octane-remix/README.md

 Created by students at Campus Gotland, Uppsala University originially for the Gotland Game Conference 2020.
-As of May 2021 the game is still in active development.
+As of June 2021 the game is still in active development.